code-distortion/swap-con/README.md

 // some code to detect the tenant to use…
 $tenantDB = 'client1';

-// create a new connection called 'tenant' by cloning the 'mysql' connection and override the 'database' value SwapCon::cloneDB('mysql', 'tenant', ['database' => $tenantDB]);
+// create a new connection called 'tenant' by cloning the 'mysql' connection, and override the 'database' value SwapCon::cloneDB('mysql', 'tenant', ['database' => $tenantDB]);
 // (allow for the 'tenant' connection to be overwritten if it already exists) SwapCon::cloneDB('mysql', 'tenant', ['database' => $tenantDB], true);